“Why dost thou build thy halls,

 Four of G. L. Pratten’s sons are alive today, and the three daughters still survive, two married and one single.
 Harry Pratten is in the Bank of New South Wales, at Rockhampton, George in the Railway Department, Paul in the General Post Office, and F. L. Pratten is Deputy Registrar of Titles.
 The well known Tom Pratten, late secretary in the railway head office, died recently, and Arthur was killed in Bundaberg by falling over a balcony when walking in his sleep.
 The present Mrs. Pratten, mother of these sons, was a sister of Dr. Hugh Bell’s wife.
 Their brother, R. S. Warry, started business in Queen Street about the year 1853, and in the year, 1862, erected what was then the best building in Queensland, a large brick store next the Royal Hotel afterwards the first office of the Queensland National Bank.
 He had two brothers, Tom and Charles, both chemists, one in Brisbane, and one in Ipswich, and both died at an early age.
 Tom was a practical joker of an unusual type, and a gruesome tale describes the most remarkable of his performances.
 He invited the principal citizens to a special dinner, presumably in honor of his birthday, or his grandmother’s death, or his best girl coming of age, or an imaginary legacy left to him y his uncle in Spitzbergen.
 In the centre of the table was a large, round dish under a cover.
 “I think,” said this peculiar joker, “that we better start on the principal dish,” and he raised the cover to reveal the fresh head of an aboriginal, who had been hanged that morning!
 It was garnished like a ham, with frilled pink paper, and the thick mass of black hair had a dozen rosebuds inserted here and there.
 The company first gasped for breath, and then some of them fell over the backs of their chairs.
 Others fell over the doorstep rushing outside, and two fainted.
 A bombshell could not have scattered that dinner party more effectually.
 It was Tom Warry’s champion joke.
 He had induced the authorities to give him the head for scientific purposes, and he explained afterwards that this was in order to settle the great physiological problem of how fright affects various types of men!
 But Brisbane citizens were clean “off” Tom’s dinner parties forevermore.

-all the Warrys, died at the age of 78, as
+senior, father of all the Warrys, died at the age of 78, as

 One of his daughters married a Dr. Barton, and when he died,

 Barton, is the wife of the Hon.
 Albert Norton, M.L.C., and the

 other, who is still single, resides with her sister.